WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 Compare Benjamin Moore White Dove, Sherwin Alabaster, differences.
 Kylie M Interiors Edesign, color expert, best white paint colors (2)

 Both Alabaster and White Dove suit north-facing rooms if you want to balance the cool light with some warmth.
-However, both will lean EVEN WARMER south or strong afternoon western sunshine.
+However, both will lean even warmer in south or strong afternoon western sunshine.

 WHAT IS THE DIFFERENCE BETWEEN WHITE DOVE & ALABASTER?